markjnkim/es_mod/01-html/content/step-2-header-footer.md

 Did you notice that the first two examples above have an `href=` inside their opening tags?
 This is an HTML **attribute**.

-Attributes give functionality, meaning, and context to our HTML elements.
-They are not necessary for every element (we've written a lot of HTML so far without them!) but can be added to any element.
-However, some elements require them to work, such as `<a>`; if we were to omit the `href` attribute in the examples above, the `<a>` element would not be clickable and the link would not work.
+Attributes give functionality, meaning, and context to HTML elements.
+They aren't necessary for every element, but some require them to work.
+One of those is the `<a>` element.
+If we were to omit the `href` attribute in the examples above, the links would not work.

 Throughout this lesson and in future ones, you will be introduced to other important attributes.
 Attributes can be used to give an HTML element a unique identity, create relationships with other elements, and provide design changes using CSS.